jackmaden/philosophybreak/src/pages/articles/i-think-therefore-i-am-descartes-cogito-ergo-sum-explained/index.md

 Well, yes and no. Descartes wasn’t aiming to convey a mere platitude when he coined these famous words.

 For him, “I am thinking, therefore I exist” is a crucial example of a statement which, when thought, _cannot be false_.
-It anchors him in the world, marking a vital first step in his search for certain, irrefutable knowledge about reality.
+It marks a vital first step in his search for certain, irrefutable knowledge.

 The brilliance of _cogito ergo sum_, and why it changed Western philosophy forever, really becomes clear once we consider its philosophical background, Descartes’ motivations, and the radical <i>un</i>certainty that brought it about…